Ocean Lakes High School: Football

 In 2012, the Dolphins football team advanced to the VHSL State Championship game but lost to L.C.
 Bird, 14–10.
 In 2014, Ocean Lakes returned to the championship game and defeated Centerville in overtime, 30–24.

 Swimming/Diving

-The 2020-2021 boys team became the fourth state champion team in Ocean Lakes history defeating second-place W. T. Woodson High School by 11.5 points.
+The 2020–21 boys team became the fourth state champion team in Ocean Lakes history defeating second-place W. T. Woodson High School by 11.5 points.
 This marked the first win by a Beach District team since 2012.

+Gymnastics

+In 2024, the Dolphins gymnastics team won the VHSL Class 5A state championship.
+This comes after going undefeated in their regular season.